-The Constitution of India does not give any definition for Scheduled Tribes.
-But it is an important topic for aspirants preparing for the IAS Exam.
+The tribal people in India are around 8.6% of the total population.
+It is an important topic for aspirants preparing for the IAS Exam.

 Schedule Tribes Notes:- Download PDF Here